ecommerceberlin/ecommercegermanyawards.com/texts/contest.md

 ## § 4 Personal Data
 1. If a Participant submits personal data, the Organizer will act as the data controller in compliance with applicable data protection laws.
 This data will be used exclusively for organizing and managing the Contest, as well as for the Organizer's promotional and marketing purposes, subject to the Participant's consent through acceptance of the Terms and Conditions.
 2. As the data controller, the Organizer complies with Article 12, section 1 of the General Data Protection Regulation (GDPR), Regulation (EU) 2016/679, issued by the European Parliament and Council on April 27, 2016, which governs the protection of personal data and the free movement of such data.
 This information is provided to ensure GDPR compliance and to inform all concerned individuals.
 By submitting personal data, Participants confirm they have reviewed this information and consent to the described data processing.
-3. For more details on the processing of personal data, please refer to [link].
+3. For more details on the processing of personal data, please refer to [link](https://ecommercegermanyawards.com/legal/personal-data).
 ## § 5 Contest Timeline
 1. The contest will be conducted in the following stages:
 - **Stage I:**
-December 2nd, 2024 - December 20th, 2024 – entries for the initial submissions are open
+    - December 2nd, 2024 - December 20th, 2024 – entries for the initial submissions are open
-December 23rd, 2024 - January 6th, 2025 - filling out the profiles' details and verification of the applications by the Organizer
+    - December 23rd, 2024 - January 6th, 2025 - filling out the profiles' details and verification of the applications by the Organizer
 - **Stage II** (January 7th, 2025 - January 23rd, 2025; 2.59 pm): – Internet User's public voting
 - **Stage III** (January 24th, 2025): – Public Voting Nominees announcement
 - **Stage IV** (February 3rd, 2025 - February 9th, 2025): – Jury voting and determining the results of the Contest - selection of winners